Frequently Asked Questions

 This credential has been utilized as a third-party exam to confirm education for residential interior designers in over 3,000 colleges and universities.

-If your area is regulating the title "Certified" and you decide to test with the RIDQC.
-Please pay attention to listing your credentials accurately in "Residential Interior Design Qualifying Exam/ Certified by RIDQC.
+If your area regulates the title "Certified" and you decide to test with the RIDQC.
+Please indicate your credentials accurately in "Residential Interior Design Qualifying Exam/ Certified by RIDQC.

 You must never confuse or mislead the public.